isomerpages/moe-ast-elis/_learning-opportunities/Leader Growth Programmes/Professional Dialogue with Master Teachers／EL.md

 ### Target Participants

-EL, Literature and GP KP,TLs and Teachers nominated for ST/LT/MTT appointments.
+EL KP and Teachers aspiring to progress along the Teaching Track

 ### Registration
 Please register on&nbsp;OPAL2.0&nbsp;using this code from Fri, 22 Dec 2023:&nbsp;[**EL-000095**]()